Effectively remove air moisture with a refrigerated dryer

 Operating a refrigerated dryer

 These machines use refrigerants to cool the hot air.
-Compressed air passes through the dryer where air condenses into water for draining (as mentioned above).
+Compressed air passes through the dryer where air condenses into water for draining.
 This equipment is pretty straightforward and easy to use.

 You'll find features like intelligent drain discharge on some models.
 With electronic sensors, this component removes condensate without wasting any compressed air.
 There's also optional filter support and features to reduce installation costs.